AlexsLemonade/OpenPBTA-analysis/analyses/chromothripsis/README.md

 - `any_regions` : Summary variable indicating whether a sample has no calls, >=1 low-confidence call, or >=1 high-confidence call

 #### Plots
 `plots/03-histology/*`: Proportion of tumors with chromothripsis across histology groups, with a breakdown by confidence level (high or low confidence chromothripsis) and by the number of chromothripsis regions observed.
+(See also: `03-plot-chromothripsis-by-histology.html`)

 `plots/04-breakpoint-data/*`: Scatterplots/stripcharts showing the number of chromothripsis regions per sample alongside the breakpoint counts calculated from SV and CNV data in `analyses/chromosomal-instability/`.
+(See also: `04-plot-chromothripsis-and-breakpoint-data.html`)